skysedge/skysedge.github.io/_posts/2024-07-03-blog-at-edge.md

 Possibly the best news since Justine's last mass-email update is that with the new firmware[^1] we have network connectivity "working" on the phones.
-I say "working" in quotes because the process is rather opaque, and
+I say "working" in quotes because the process is rather opaque.
+Really it just comes down to if mobile network operators (MNOs) will accept the IMEIs of our phones, which isn't something that is well-documented.
+See table 37 in the [modem datasheet][lara_datasheet] to see which MNOs have given explicit approvals.
+It's also possible that an MNO could accept registration from a modem that it hasn't explicitly approved on its own.

-Many people have asked if the RUSP will connect to the network in their home countries.
+Many people have asked questions of the form "will the RUSP connect to X network operator in Y country?"
 My answer to this is:

 - **If you use AT&T in North America**, this is the one configuration so far that has been tested by us to work, so unless something weird happens, it should be a fairly safe bet.
-- **If you use any other provider in North America**, the phone is likely to work but it's technically untested.
+- **If you use any other MNO in North America**, the phone *should* work but it's technically untested.
 I played around with T-Mobile in the early stages of firmware development and could at least ping cell towers, but we haven't done any thorough testing yet.
+Supposedly, the North American version of the modem has approval from AT&T, FirstNet, Verizon, and T-Mobile.
+The Global version has approval from AT&T and Verizon.
+Whether this approval is actually required is unknown to me.
+Whether the phones will work on virtual network operators (MVNOs) like US Mobile, which use the infrastructure from e.g. AT&T and T-Mobile, is similarly unknown to me.
-- **If you are outside of North America**, the phone *should* work in theory, but is similarly untested.
+- **If you are outside of North America**, the phone again *should* work, but it's similarly untested and may depend on the network operator.
 The "global" model of the RUSP has a modem that's compatible with LTE towers basically anywhere in the world[^2], and we've had one report of someone getting it working in the EU.
 However, most of the option A kits we've shipped have been the North American variant.

-In other words: unless providers are up to some funny business we don't know about (e.g. IMEI allow-listing), the phones *should* work with the network as long as the correct model is chosen for the region.
-We really just need people to try it and report back!
+In other words: unless mobile network operators are up to some funny business we don't know about with their own approval systems, the phones *should* work with the network as long as the correct model is chosen for the region.
+We really just need people to try it and report back.
 Note that it's possible to test the phone without even assembling it, by sending [Hayes AT][lara_hayes] commands to the modem from the serial port.
 You can even send text messages with this method!
 I'll write up a tutorial on this soon and link it here.

 <!-- *Ivy from the future here!
 The tutorial is here: TODO.* -->